ntisservices/ntis-java-web-services-Release2.5/README.md

 It will build and deploy the SubscriberService.war on jetty and the wsdl could be accessed from http://localhost:8880/SubscriberService/services/subscriber.wsdl

-Deploying to Tomcat (from the script)
+Deploying to Tomcat (using Gradle)
 -------------------------------------
 Ensure CATALINA_HOME points to a valid Tomcat 6.x installation.